Padraic-O-Mhuiris/nix-presentation/slides.md

 </div>

-Inside a **node** are the build artifacts - e.g, the `git` binary
+Build artifacts like the `git` binary are contained in a node

 `/nix/store/q1i8hccfgx0al5jhx5n610jwwqa3jijx-git-2.38.1/bin/git`

-Also, there may be references to paths in other nodes, creating edges/vertices
+Nix uses symlinks to reference paths to other packages which may be required at runtime, creating edges

 </v-clicks>